LittleBudgie/elephant-rumble-inference/README.md

 ```

 ## List of Parameters
 This is a list taken from the original developer's main.py.
-All descriptions of parameters written by the original developers (except --merge-files-in-dir)
+All descriptions of parameters written by the original developers (except --merge-raven-tables)

 Example of code to put into terminal to run with a specified parameter value:
 ```
-elephant-rumble-inference "test.wav" --merge-files-in-dir=True
+elephant-rumble-inference "test.wav" ---merge-raven-tables=True
 ```

 * --model